 Head of Medical for adidas Runners and RUNBASE Berlin

-Spring draws us outdoors and may even spark the start of marathon training, but anyone with hay fever or other seasonal allergies has major limitations to deal with.
+Spring draws us outdoors and may even spark the start of marathon training, but anyone with hay fever or other seasonal allergies has significant limitations to deal with.

-Spring fever?
-I don’t think so.
 Early blooming trees, grasses, and pollen make life hard for those who suffer from seasonal allergies.
-“A training schedule that works can become a real challenge for athletes,” says Pouria Taheri, orthopedic specialist and trauma surgeon, sports physician and adidas Runners medical coach.
+“A training schedule that works can become a real challenge for athletes,” says Pouria Taheri, orthopedic specialist and trauma surgeon, sports physician, and adidas Runners medical coach.
 The body resists any personal ambition.
-“Even in regular daily activities there is no end to the itchy nose, watery eyes, and sneezing.
+“Even in regular daily activities, there is no end to the itchy nose, watery eyes, and sneezing.
 Breathing becomes harder, and the general performance level drops; exercising makes it even worse.”

-Here are 4 tips on how to work out despite seasonal allergies:
+Here are tips on how to work out despite seasonal allergies.

 1. Don’t give up

-The fun in sports quickly evaporates when allergies prevent you from lacing up your running shoes.
+The fun in sports quickly evaporates when seasonal allergies prevent you from lacing up your running shoes.
 Frustration and the exhausting symptoms often make you want to take a break.
 “It’s understandable, but that’s exactly what I try to avoid as the attending physician.
 I encourage people to deal with the annoying problem,” says Pouria Taheri.

 2. Train your immune system

 Did you know that regular exercise outdoors is almost as effective as allergen immunotherapy?
 Carefully building up resilience stabilizes the immune system.
-There are a lot of ways to strengthen your immune system, and many of them involve food.
+There are many ways to boost your immune system, and many of them involve food.
 Take a look at what you’re eating and see if you can make some healthy changes.